john-t-white/StaticDotNet.ArgumentValidation/docs/README.md

-Need to document the following:

-- Trimming
-- Benchmarks

 # Arg class

 Arg is a static class that is the starting point for all argument validation.
 It has three basic methods, and all of them support nullability annontations.